Prajwalshahi07/503IT-GroupPowerRanger-Cybersecurity-Everydaydilemma--game/README.md

 Option 2

-Ignore the email, visit the official university website, and report the suspicious message to the university.
+Ignore the email, visit the official university w tebsite, and report the suspicious message tohe university.

 Gameplay and Scoring System